-Our agency first searches for a child's relative as a prospective placement, providing the relative meets all relevant state child protection standards.
+Our agency first searches for a child's relative/kin as a prospective placement, providing they meets all relevant state child protection standards.
+We currently have a Kinnect worker that is able to take on cases to complete diligent searches for kin.
+This kinship provider is given the option to become licensed as a foster/adoptive parent.
+In some cases the kinship provider may be licensed as foster only since the KLIP and KGAP programs are utilized when the kinship provider takes legal custody of a child.
 The foster parent is given priority consideration if placement with a relative is not determined to be in the child's best interest or if no relative is available.
 If a child must be placed in foster care, our agency attempts to place a child in a foster home who can meet the best interest and special needs of that particular child.
 The placement of a child into a foster home will not be delayed by a search for a same race or ethnic placement.